What is the difference between gingivitis and periodontitis, their causes, treatment, and prevention

 i) Marginal gum

-As the name indicates it is present in the margin at the neck of the teeth in a collar-like fashion.
+As the name indicates, it is present on the margin at the neck of the teeth in a collar-like fashion.
 Their width varies from 0.5 to 2.0 mm.

 ii) Attached gum